aaronpowell/aaronpowell.github.io/src/documents/posts/2011-02-20-creating-a-nuget-plugin-engine.md

---- cson
+---
   title: "Creating a NuGet-based plugin engine"
   metaTitle: "Creating a NuGet-based plugin engine"
   description: "How to create a plugin engine using NuGet as the distribution format"
   revised: "2011-02-21"
   date: "2011-02-20"
-tags: ["nuget","umbraco","funnelweb"]
+  tags:
+    - "nuget"
+    - "umbraco"
+    - "funnelweb"
   migrated: "true"
-urls: ["/creating-a-nuget-plugin-engine"]
+  urls:
+    - "/creating-a-nuget-plugin-engine"
-summary: """
+  summary: ""

-"""
 ---
 Two of the main Open Source projects I work on have extensibility aspects to them, [Umbraco][1] and [FunnelWeb][2].